Vlad-Vlaicu/Mobanko/docs/uml/fluxuri.md

  Post-condition: the transaction will have been done.
 ### Alternatives
 * 5. 1.
 If the database does not confirm the details of the account, return to step 3.
+     2. If the account found is in a different currency:
+        1. The database will send the exchange rate of the two currencies along with the confirmation.
+        2. The flux proceeds to step 6 as normal.
+        3. The system will display the exchange in the second "details" page.
+        4. The flux proceeds to step 10 as normal.
+        5. The system will compute the update queries according to the exchange rate.
+        6. The flux then proceeds as normal.
 * 8. 1.
-If the database does not confirm the details of the transaction, return to step 6.
+If the database does not confirm the details of the transaction (such as not enoug money being avaliable), return to step 6.
 * 10. 1.
 If the database does not confirm the update process:
         * 1. Display an error message and a "continue" button.
         * 2. The user should press the button.